-If you are into healthy cuisine, Miami Art Kitchen is a new hot spot in the heart of the Sunset Harbor neighborhood.
-Its menu is eclectic, drawing from sources like Denmark, Scandinavia, the Middle East, the Mediterranean and Cuba with a focus on fresh and “as organic as possible.”
-This cozy little nook is a great lunch and brunch place when you love tasty, delicious food that feels good to your body.
-The dishes are colorful and beautiful without breaking the bank, a must try – the Avocado Toast on Smorresbrod (hearty homemade Danish rye bread) and the Almost Greek Salad are filled with flavor and zest.
-(Miami Art Kitchen is open Tuesday through Sunday 9:30-4 and is located at 1701 Sunset Harbor Drive on Miami Beach; phone (305) 308-5607). $
+Miami Art Kitchen is a charming neighborhood gem in the heart of breezy Sunset Harbor where you feel the love in the food.
+This cozy little nook is a great brunch and early dinner place when you love tasty, delicious food that feels good to your body.
+The focus is on fresh and “as organic as possible.”
+The dishes are colorful and beautiful without breaking the bank, a must try – the Haifa Smorrebrod (see photo) and the Havana Smorrebrod (Smorrebrod is a hearty homemade Danish rye bread baked fresh daily).Their house-squeezed lemonade with mint is perfectly tart and refreshing.
+Make sure to experience their Apéritif of organic wine and rare cheese selections as part of the magical sunsets over the Biscayne Bay.
+(Miami Art Kitchen is open Tuesday through Friday 11am – 3pm, 6pm – 10pm, Saturday 9am -3pm, 6pm – 10pm and Sunday 9am – 3pm.
+It is located at 1701 Sunset Harbor Drive on Miami Beach; phone (305) 308-5607). $

 For delicious gourmet vegan renditions of your favorite Nuevo Latino and Italian dishes, a little stop at the ever-charming Full Bloom restaurant in the boutique Art Deco Crest Hotel & Suites will make you smile.
 This little plant-based eatery is run by a family of happy loving Italians offering friendly hospitality in a relaxed atmosphere.
 Guests can eat inside or on the spacious and shaded front porch of the hotel.
 The lunch and dinner menus offer a variety of light and luscious dishes.
 Every dish is divine, but very popular are the Burgers, the Ravioli filled with garlic artichoke and cashew nut cream and layered with a fragrant sage sauce, and the Cubanesque Jackfruit Asado with braised fennel au gratin, sautéed spinach, quinoa and roasted potatoes.
 Beloved for raw vegans are the Raw Green Tacos – crunchy raw walnut paté, topped with avocado, cilantro and a zesty pepper sauce, and wrapped in a fresh beautiful collard leaf.
 Full Bloom – a delicious experience of animal friendliness.
 (Full Bloom is located in the Crest Hotel & Suites at 1670 James Avenue on Miami Beach; phone (305) 397-8018). (photo courtesy of FBV) Kosher, $$